The language philosophy of the school is grounded in the OIS values, respect, growth, excellence/personal challenge and integrity.

 - Different language skills are explicitly taught using various forms of communication.

-- Collaborative learning within relevant and challenging learning engagements is encouraged to facilitate effective communication in a range of contexts for a variety of purposes.
+- Collaborative learning within relevant and challenging learning environments is encouraged to facilitate effective communication in a range of contexts for a variety of purposes.

 - Displays are used to support language development.